 Lucca is a magnificent, walled town set in a landscape of unequalled beauty, full of history and works of art.
 Located in Northern Tuscany, towards the coast, Lucca has some of the best Gothic and Romanesque architecture in Tuscany.
-In its surrounding areas you will find several 17th and 18th Century villas with magnificent parks and Italian gardens which are perfect for picturesque Legal Civil Ceremonies and memorable Wedding Receptions.
+In its surrounding areas you will find several 17th and 18th Century villas with magnificent parks and Italian gardens which are perfect for picturesque Civil Ceremonies and memorable Wedding Receptions.

-If instead you choose one of the magnificent Reception Villas, Legal Civil Ceremonies can be held outdoors in the gardens facing stunning facades, surrounded by beautiful parks and unique panoramic views.
-These historic Villas, once the private residences of noble families in the area, have been perfectly restored to hold elegant and exclusive Legal Wedding Ceremonies and Wedding Receptions.
-Each villa has a different look and charm, but they all offer a luxurious, historical ambience for all kinds of celebrations.
-Close to the grand villas you will also find many romantic churches and small chapels where intimate Legal Religious Ceremonies and Symbolic Blessings can be held.
+Otherwise if you choose one of the magnificent Reception Villas, your Civil Ceremony can be held outdoors in the gardens facing stunning facades, surrounded by beautiful parks and unique panoramic views.
+These historic Villas, once the private residences of noble families in the area, have been perfectly restored to hold elegant and exclusive Wedding Ceremonies and Receptions.

-Barga is a lovely hilltop town with typicaledieval characteristics, including its narrow streets.
-It is well known for its famous annual music festival ‘Opera Barga’, held in July and August.
+Driving North instead, Barga is a destination not to be overlooked.
+The city is a lovely hilltop town with typical medieval characteristics, including its narrow streets.
+It is well-known for its famous annual music festival "Opera Barga", held in July and August.

 Civil Ceremonies can be celebrated in the Mayor's room or on the Mayor’s terrace with a breathtaking view over the Serchio valley, Apuan Alps, the red-roof buildings and the Duomo tower.
 The ancient Palazzo Pancrazi, the Town hall, is located in the old Medieval, walled quarter with small piazzas, characteristic shops, art galleries and stepped streets, each offering their own different beauty.